tsundvoll/inspection-data-analyzer/README.md

 3. You can change `CFG_IDA_SECRET_NAME` by the secret name desired.
 4. Change `CFG_RESOURCE_GROUP` and `CFG_VAULT_NAME` for the resource group and respective key vault, in which the secret will be injected.
 5. Change the source in 'app-injection-secrets.sh' with the path to the config file you were editing and grant privileges to run it: `bash scripts/automation/appRegistration/app-injection-secrets.sh`

+### Generate connection strings for storage accounts and inject to deployed key vault.

+1. Following same logic as for the client secrets (app Registration) in the previous section, modify the names of the storage accounts and the names you want to use for the deployed connection string in the same config files.
+For example, `CFG_STORAGE_ACCOUNT_NAME_RAW` is the name of the raw storage account and `CFG_CONNECTION_STRING_RAW_NAME` would be the displayed name in the key vault for the connection string of the raw storage account.
+Do the same for anon and vis storage accounts.
+2. Change the source in 'blobstorage-injection-connectionstrings.sh' to the desired config file and grant privileges to run it: `bash scripts/automation/appRegistration/blobstorage-injection-connectionstrings.sh`